areysid/whetherweather/README.md

 4) The user is also shown the current time of that particular place.
 5) You have the advantage to know the decription, wind, humidity and pressure of the place asked by the user.
 6) The user is also shown the sunrise and sunset time.
+7) The user can also see day and date.